-Year 10 students nominate for Library Prefect appointment.
+Year 10 and Year 11 students nominate for Library Prefect appointment.
 They undertake a suitability test, and then are appointed on probation for senior responsibilities in Years 11 & 12.

-Responsibilities include regular weekly rostered circulation & customer service as well as shelving and general interface with the library staff.
-Faculty to contact - Learning Support Librarian.
+Responsibilities include manning the circulation desk, processing loans and returns, assisting students locating books, as well as shelving and assisting library staff.